 High School Early Admit Program

-- The applicant must have completed the sophomore year of high school and be enrolled in a college preparatory curriculum.
+- Have completed their sophomore year of high school and be enrolled in a college preparatory curriculum

 Send all documents to: